ALABAMA DUI LAWS

 A person commits the crime of murder, manslaughter, or criminally negligent homicide if while operating a vehicle or vessel, driving under the influence is the proximate cause of the death of another person.

 Degree of Impairment Required: Under the influence of alcohol/any substance to the extent that it affects his ability to operate his vehicle in a safe manner.

 For first conviction:

-Jail sentence of not more than one year; Fine of $600-$2100; 90 day license suspension (unless involves controlled substance, 6 months license suspension); Court referral evaluation
+Jail sentence of not more than one year; Fine of $600-$2100; 90 day license suspension; Court referral evaluation

-For second conviction (within a five year period):
+For second conviction (within a 10 year period):

-For third conviction (withing a 5 year period):
+For third conviction (within a 10 year period):

-Jail sentence of not more than one year, mandatory minimum of 60 days to serve; Fine of $2,100-$10,100; 3 year license suspension; Court referral evaluation
+Jail sentence of not more than one year, mandatory minimum of 60 days to serve; Fine of $2,100-$10,100; 3 year license revocation; Court referral evaluation

 Penalties for Other Criminal Offenses Involving Under the Influence Offenses: